Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions

-We evaluated the non-Bayesian score models listed in Table \ref{tab:CrossEntropy} in terms of cross entropy, which is a standard measure for quantifying the quality of language models.
-Lower entropy means higher predictive ability.
+We evaluated the non-Bayesian score models listed in Table \ref{tab:CrossEntropy} in terms of the cross entropy, which is a standard measure for quantifying the performance of language models.
+Lower entropy means a higher predictive ability.
 For all classes of models (note value MM, metrical MM, and note pattern MM) the cross entropy decreased as we increased the order.
-Comparing the note value MMs and metrical MMs, the former outperformed when the order is zero but the latter outperformed for the higher-order cases.
+Comparing the note value MMs and metrical MMs, the former outperformed when the order was zero, but the latter outperformed for the higher-order cases.
 The zeroth-order note pattern MM has lower cross entropy than the first-order note value MM and metrical MM.
 This demonstrates the strength of the note pattern models, which can capture long-range sequential dependence at the note level.
-The reason the first-order note pattern MM was worse than the second-order metrical MM is probably that the data sparseness was more severe for the former model.
+The reason the first-order note pattern MM was worse than the second-order metrical MM is likely because the data sparseness was more severe for the former model.